dantheman213/gps-atlas/README.md

 Auto-detect many popular GPS devices with no external drivers or setup necessary.
 Plot and map locations with ease.
 View or export GPS data in a variety of file formats that can be imported into popular applications such as Google Earth.

+## Features

+* Read NMEA GPS signals
+* Calculate GPS Signal Strength & Quality
+* Calculate bearing and speed
-Receive latitude and longitude in decimal degrees (DD), calculate bearing and speed, read NMEA GPS signals, get information about GPS satellites, and more.
+* Receive latitude and longitude in decimal degrees (DD)
+* Receive Sattelite positional data
+* Automatically create waypoint data (KML)

+...and more!

 This is a console application and is available to download as a binary for your operating system.